facebook

 • Locally.
 We can deliver cells directly to a specific area, such as muscles or joints, or through masks, drops, enemas, or inhalations.

-Mesenchymal Stromal Cells: A Complete Guide to Their Function and Therapeutic Applications
+How Mesenchymal Stem Cells Work: Their Function and Therapeutic Applications

 The procedure room for administering stem cells.

-With patient’s cells, we administer using any available methods that are suitable for the specific treatment.
+With the patient’s cells, we use the most suitable method for the specific treatment.

 Explore the various delivery methods for stem cell therapy on our comprehensive page.